 Acting in breach of a disqualification order can lead to personal liability for future company debts.
 And this extends to those knowingly acting on the instructions of someone already disqualified.
 Our team can help advise you if you face these types of claims.

-Where an individual is disqualified from acting as a director then an added remedy exists for creditors of the company (and indeed the company itself) against the director so acting in breach of his/her disqualification.
+Where an individual is banned from acting as a director then an added remedy exists for creditors of the company (and indeed the company itself) against the director so acting in breach of his/her director ban.

 This personal liability for the creditor’s debts is frequently overlooked by creditors but is a claim that can be made against any director who is in breach of their disqualification (a fact easily available from Companies House) regardless of whether a company is trading or has been placed into insolvency proceedings.